 What is striking about the Innovation Medical Case and Tibetan Development Case is how minority government shareholders involved in activist campaigns faced aggressive tactics from private parties.
-In both cases, the rights of government minority shareholders were abused by private parties - the opposite of what one would assume under the conventional Western understanding of Chinese corporate governance.
-In addition, in both cases the government minority shareholders relied on filing a claim with the regulator and were assisted by court decisions to enforce the rules which private parties had breach - illustrating how government shareholders follow the rules-based system of shareholder activism in China (i.e., in these cases they did not appear to use their political influence to thwart the law).
+In both cases, the rights of government minority shareholders were abused by private parties-the opposite of what one would assume under the conventional Western understanding of Chinese corporate governance.
+In addition, in both cases, the government minority shareholders relied on filing a claim with the regulator and were assisted by court decisions to enforce the rules which private parties had breached.
+These cases provide examples of how government shareholders follow the rules-based system of shareholder activism in China and do not use their political influence to thwart the law.